 Here are some great tips on how to plant and grow your boysenberry plant:

 First, you want to make sure that the pH in your soil is correct for growing boysenberry plants.
 A pH range from 6-7 is ideal.
 If it is not in this range, you can add lime to raise it, and sulfur to lower it.
 It is also best to incorporate compost and nutrients into the soil.
 The compost will help with drainage.

-If you rather plant your boysenberry plant in a flower pot, make sure to get one that is at least 18 inches wide and 12-14 inches deep.
+If you'd rather plant your boysenberry plant in a flowerpot, make sure to get one that is at least 18 inches wide and 12-14 inches deep.
 It also needs to have several drainage holes and be filled with the slightly acidic soil mentioned above.
 Plant the boysenberry plant in the middle of the container and place a trellis, cage or poles entwined with wire.
-Make sure to also add compost and nutrients.
+Make sure to add compost and nutrients to the soil.

 As the boysenberry plant grows and vines, use plant ties to secure it to your trellis or wire structure.
-You will see a white flower bloom, and once they have been pollinated, they will grow a boysenberry.
+You will see white flowers bloom on your plant, and once they have been pollinated, they will grow boysenberries.
 You will know a boysenberry is ripe when it is dark purple, plump and shiny.

 After the berries are harvested at the end of summer, the vines will need to be pruned.
 This is usually done between autumn and winter.
 Make sure to use clean cutting tools – you can soak in one part water, one part alcohol.
 Pruning involves cutting the fruit-bearing vines down and any of the long or weak vines to shorten.
 The fruit-bearing vines will be woody, and the next year will produce even more fruit.
 Boysenberry plants go dormant in winter, but they will be back next spring ready to start the berry growing process all over again!